 With so many sources and technologies, 60 percent of Americans say it's easier to keep up than it was just five years ago.

 But at the same time, Jane Hall, an associate professor of journalism at American University, said no one is setting the national news agenda the way The New York Times and network evening news once did.

 "I do lament those times in which something could become so important that we all watched," Hall said.
 "But that doesn't mean we aren't all engaged now."

 If you're under 30, the future of news is in your hands, literally.

-But the young think of news differently than previous generations did, said Rachel Davis Mersey, an associate professor at Northwestern's Medill School of Journalism.
+But the young think of news differently than previous generations did, said Rachel Davis Mersey, an associate professor at Northwestern University's Medill School of Journalism.
 Their broader definition includes anything happening right now, whether it's sports or entertainment or politics.

 "We don't see young people thinking of it as a civic obligation to keep up with news," Mersey said.
 "We see young people including news as part of a very complex, very diverse, very large media diet that includes a diversity of sources, a diversity of platforms and really goes 24/7."

-The Media Insight Project study found that 20-somethings are likelier to follow up when they hear something big is happening.
+The Media Insight Project study found 20-somethings likelier to follow up when they hear something big is happening.